Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-12/index.md

 + *groupBy*
 ```

-6. I committed the changes to fork; the signoff is the same account (using `gh auth login`) in which I signed the step one agreement.
+7. I committed the changes to fork; the signoff is the same account (using `gh auth login`) in which I signed the step one agreement.

 ```bash
 git add .
 git commit --message "Fix bold markup typos in reference guide" --signoff
 ```

-7. Repeated step five, with no merging conflicts (obviously and thankfully).
+8. Repeated step 5, with no merging conflicts (obviously and thankfully).

 ```bash
 git push
 ```

-8. Used the GitHub GUI for making a PR from my fork.
+9. Used the GitHub GUI for making a PR from my fork.

-9. Waited for review.
+10. Waited for review.

 I received an email when my contribution got accepted and then merged which was a great feeling!
 Now the process is more clear to me, and I can start working on more complex issues.